alex-seville/blanket/docs/special_features.md

 }
 ```

-If you tests only call fcn(6), then the code that is executed when x < 5 is never executed.
+If your test only calls fcn(6), then the code that is executed when x < 5 is never executed.
 This could leave logic blocks untested.

 To enable branch tracking use the `data-cover-flags` attribute on the blanket source script reference tag in the test runner: